-Pure Evoke D2 with Bluetooth review
+Pure Evoke D2 digital radio with Bluetooth full review

 The Pure Evoke D2 with Bluetooth is a small digital radio and speaker system.
 Our Pure Evoke D2 with Bluetooth review tests the sound quality.
 We also look at its wireless Bluetooth connection and test the digital radio.
 Is the Pure Evoke D2 worth buying as a wireless speaker for iPhone or iPad, or is it just a digital radio with Bluetooth tacked on?
 Our Pure Evoke D2 review decides whether this is the wireless speaker you should buy.